Debt Camel

 And the bank may offer to refund fees for the last 15 months say, even though your problems have been large for many years.
 Think twice about accepting a low offer – you won’t put this offer at risk by going to the Ombudsman.

 If you are offered a refund for the last 6 years but not any further back, have a think if this is a good enough offer.
-It is unpredictable whether the ombudsman will be prepared to go back further than 6 years.
+It is possible but unusual for the ombudsman to award a refund going back further than 6 years.

 If you aren’t sure, post in the comments below.